 How the Professional Discount Works

-Keep in mind that only some insurance companies offer this as an actual discount.
+Keep in mind that only some companies offer this as an actual discount.
 Other insurers might simply lower your rates because of your education level.
 The higher your education level, the less you’ll usually pay for insurance.
 Providers may also lower your rates because of details that your job says about you, like how far you commute or the industry you work in.

-Professional discounts are for people who work a certain type of job.
+The professional discount is for people who work a certain type of job.
 These are people who work in specialized fields or positions.
 Insurers reward these people with lower rates.
 They may also offer benefits to you or lower your rates because of something related to your job.
 This could be due to:

 - Length of commute